 He is a Member of the Editorial Committee of the Journal “Diritto del commercio internazionale – The Law of International Trade”; Member of the Scientific Committees of the Journals online “European Papers” and “Eurojus”; Member of the Editorial and the Scientific Board of the Journal “Diritto pubblico comparato ed europeo”.

-He acted as Judge in the European Law Moot Court (ELMC 2013) and as Panelist in European Rounds of WTO Law Moot Court, ELSA International (2005; 2006).
-He was awarded the status of successful candidate as Principal Legal Advisor, Commission of the European Communities (Open Competition COM/A/11/01, Civil and Criminal Law, 2003).
+He acted as Judge in the European Law Moot Court (ELMC, 2013) and as Panelist in European Rounds of WTO Law Moot Court, ELSA International (2005; 2006).
+He was appointed on a reserve list of Principal Legal Advisors to the European Commission in 2003.
 He is currently member of the Scientific Committee of the "REI" network (Directorate General for Translation, European Commission).

 Among his publications are the Handbook on European Union Law (with U. Draetta and A. Santini, 2018) and the Handbook on Cases and Materials on the EU Single Market (with A. Arena and G. Rossolillo, 2016); the Collective Volumes on Challenges of Development: Asian Perspectives (edited with L. Rubini, 2010), Economic, Social and Cultural Rights (edited in 2009) and The Single Market in Services (edited with L. Radicati di Brozolo, 2007); the Monographs on Human Rights and Impunity: positive obligations and criminal law (2003), and on Safeguard Clauses in International Economic Law, 1998.